MarlonDevs/MarlonDevs/README.md

 ![Header|1000](github-header.png)

 # Description
-I have been learning web programming for 2 years, after starting to study software engineering.
-At the time I started with HTML and CSS, creating only static sites, after a while I delved into a wide variety of Frameworks, in addition to learning many things about BackEnd..
+With experience in the world of web development.
+Recently graduated as a Systems Engineer and Full Stack Developer.
+From Zulia, Venezuela.
+With the ability to create and design unique Apps for you, as well as solve problems.

-* 🌍  I'm based in Zulia, Venezuela
+* 🌍 I live in Utah, USA
-* 🖥️  See my portfolio at [My porfolio web](http://marlondevs.github.com)
-* ✉️  You can contact me at [marlonmogollon13@gmail.com](mailto:marlonmogollon13@gmail.com)
 * 🧠 I'm learning Python
-* 🤝  I'm open to collaborating on en proyectos que ayuden la comunidad
+* 🤝 I'm open to collaborating on projects that help the community

-### Skills
+## Skills

 <p align="left">
 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank" rel="noreferrer">